RobotDegilim/ME461_LABS/README.md

     3. model1_v1.world
     4. model2_v1.world

+- To spawn objects in the already launched gazebo server:
+    1. Change the PARAMs in ```spawn_objects/launch/spawn_params.yaml```.
+Current PARAMs:
+        - is_random: specifies whether the objects are spawned at random locations
+        - spawn_box: whether to spawn boxes or not.
+Setting this to *False* ignores all other box params
+        - num_box: num of boxes to spawn if spawn_box is *True*
+        - spawn_target: whether to spawn targets or not.
+Setting this to *False* ignores all other targert params
+        - target_type: chooses target to spawn.
+Possible Targets: 'donut', 'square', 'triangle', 'eight'
+        - num_target:  num of targets to spawn if spawn_target is *True*
+    2. ```ros2 launch spawn_objects spawn_objects.launch.py```

 ## TO DO LIST
+1. fix random spawning in diff worlds
+2. port json spawning
-1. Add ability to build in diff paths in the script
+3. Add ability to build in diff paths in the script
-2. port second(spawninig scripts) package
 3.